R2RsquaredLSE/web-inflationdisasters/README.md

 - **Vintage 3:** The dataset was updated in August 2024 to cover probabilities until April 2024.
 This also came with a re-estimation of the model for horizon and risk, leading to (small) differences in previous probabilities.
 - **Vintage 4:** The dataset was updated in December 2024 to cover probabilities until October 2024.
 - **Vintage 5:** The dataset was updated in May 2025 to cover probabilities until April 2025.
+- **Vintage 6:** The dataset was updated in October 2025 to cover probabilities until September 2025.

 ---